-Maximise revenue with a smart consumables business model
+Maximise recurring revenue with a smart consumables business model

 20% of machine builders’ revenue is expected to come from digital services in 5 years.
 If you are looking for a strategy to expand your market and maximise your revenue stream, then think differently and tap into a new business model by supplying your own consumables.